Skip to Main Content

 Peripheral Blood Stem Cell (PBSC) Donation

-People can donate their stem cells for patients who need a stem cell transplant.
+Stem cells (also called progenitor cells or hematopoietic stem cells) are cells that can develop into other types of cells, such as blood cells.
 Stem cells for transplant can come from the blood or the bone marrow.
 Bone marrow is the soft, spongy tissue inside most bones.

 A stem cell transplant is a treatment for certain cancers and blood disorders.
+Stem cells can come from the patient or a donor, a person who donates stem cells to a patient who needs a transplant.

-Steps of PBSC donation include:
+Steps of PBSC collection include:

 • Medicine to increase the number of stem cells in the blood